 After a stem cell transplant, keeping active can help you both physically and emotionally.
-Making exercise a part of your daily routine is a great way to combat fatigue, rebuild strength and balance, as well reduce the risk of heart disease and osteoporosis (when your bones become weak and fragile).
+Making exercise a part of your daily routine is a great way to combat fatigue and rebuild your strength and balance.
+It can also help reduce the risk of heart disease and osteoporosis (when your bones become weak and fragile).

-Our Essential Guide to Diet and Physical Activity also has information and advice on how to exercise safely after a stem cell transplant.
+Our Essential Guide to Diet and Physical Activity (PDF 3025KB) also has information and advice on how to exercise safely after a stem cell transplant.

-It doesn’t matter if it involves playing organised sport, or if it’s simply doing tasks around the house.
+Physical activity can include exercises as part of a home or gym programme, playing organised sport or simply doing tasks around the house or garden.
 You don’t have to join a gym or an exercise class if you don’t want to.
-It’s best to build things into your everyday routine.
+It’s best to build physical activity into your everyday routine.
 It’s often easier to stick to something you enjoy, that doesn’t need much effort or planning.

 Aerobic – Anything that increases your heart and breathing rate.
 You could try walking, jogging, cycling, dancing or a team sport.